Raakaar/AsusService-Reaper/README.md

 -- Event Log codes: 1074 or Kernel-Power 41
 -- No Windows Update, task, or user action responsible

-Cerulean Reaper neutralizes these conditions before they can take effect..
+Cerulean Reaper neutralizes these conditions before they can take effect.

+### ⚠️ **Note**: Disabling these services will break ASUS software features (e.g., RGB lighting control, fan curve tuning, Armoury Crate).
+Only use this tool if ASUS tools are impacting your system stability or you care about security.

 ---